VintageGeek/I2CSoilMoistureSensor/README.md

 White = sda

 ## Version History
+### v1.0.3
+- Fixed example code - added wire command and other enhancements
 ### v1.0.2
 - Fixed bug in getAddress.
 Was using 16bit read, should have been 8bit
 ### v1.0.1